Category Archives: Bavarian Royals

 When Ludwig was born, his father was serving with the French army stationed at Strasbourg.
 By the time he was 13, his father had become Duke of Zweibrücken, and then Elector of Bavaria and Count Palatine of the Rhine.
 On January 1, 1806, Ludwig became Crown Prince when his father became the first King of Bavaria.

-He served briefly as governor-general of the Duchy of Salzburg and spent much of the next 10 years in Würzburg, and at Villa Malta, his home in Rome.
+Ludwig served briefly as governor-general of the Duchy of Salzburg and spent much of the next 10 years in Würzburg and at Villa Malta, his home in Rome.
 During this time, he was an ardent supporter of the Greek War of Independence, even providing a loan of 1.5 million florins from his personal funds for the effort.
-Some years later, his generosity would be rewarded when his second son, Otto, was named King of Greece.
+Years later, his generosity would be rewarded when his second son Otto was named King of Greece.

 Therese of Saxe-Hildburghausen, Ludwig’s wife; Credit – Wikipedia

 On October 12, 1810, Ludwig married Princess Therese of Saxe-Hildburghausen, the daughter of Friedrich, Duke of Saxe-Hildburghausen (later Duke of Saxe-Altenburg) and Duchess Charlotte Georgine of Mecklenburg-Strelitz.
-The wedding took place in a large outdoor space called the Theresienwiese, in Munich.
+The wedding was held in a large outdoor space called the Theresienwiese in Munich.
 Named for his bride, Theresienwiese is the site of Oktoberfest, held every year to commemorate the wedding.

 Ludwig and Therese had nine children: